 While the benefits of ERP systems are numerous, they also aren’t necessarily guaranteed.
 Transitioning to a cloud-based ERP system is a complicated process.
-If handled poorly, an organization can potentially not see the benefits of its technology investment for years (if at all).
-To that end, organizations need to take certain steps to ensure they get the maximum value from their new system.
+If handled poorly, an organisation can potentially not see the benefits of its technology investment for years (if at all).
+To that end, organisations need to take certain steps to ensure they get the maximum value from their new system.

 Follow along for some of these steps.

 The Benefits of ERP Systems

 When an organisation makes the choice to transition to a cloud-based ERP system, they typically are looking for at least one of the following benefits:

 - A single source of truth for data

 - Reduction in costs